Phil Harris (fisherman): Death

 Harris suffered a stroke during the sixth season of Deadliest Catch.
 He was offloading opilio crab on January 29, 2010, at Saint Paul Island, Alaska.
 He was flown to Anchorage for surgery, and was placed in an induced coma to reduce intracranial pressure and swelling.
 He awoke from the coma after his condition improved.
 He was squeezing hands, talking, and showing other signs of improvement.
 Harris' doctors were amazed by his rapid improvement, saying that he was making gains in a few days that usually take months for stroke victims.
 However, Harris died from an intracranial hemorrhage on February 9, 2010.

 He was cremated, and half of his ashes were buried in an ornately painted Harley Davidson motorcycle gas tank with the remains of his mother; his family spread the remainder of the ashes at sea from aboard the F/V Cornelia Marie.

 His sons Josh and Jake Harris issued a statement from the Harris family, saying, "It is with great sadness that we say goodbye to our dad" – Captain Phil Harris.
 Dad has always been a fighter and continued to be until the end.
 For us and the crew, he was someone who never backed down.
 We will remember and celebrate that strength.
 Thanks to everyone for their thoughts and prayers."
 Josh would eventually become the F/V Cornelia Marie's new captain.

 The sixth season of Deadliest Catch featured footage of Harris at work for the last time.
 A memorial service to Harris was hosted by the Discovery Channel along Seattle's waterfront on Smith Cove Cruise Terminal at Pier 91 on Friday evening, April 30, 2010.
 This was the night before the Puget Sound's annual Opening Day for boating season.
 His sons spoke at this service.
 A boat gave a final salute from the location where his vessel is based in Elliott Bay.

 Personal life

 Harris was single at the time of his death, but had been married and divorced twice.
 His first marriage, from 1982 to 1991 was to Mary Harris, mother of his two sons, Josh and Jake.
 Josh and Jake worked on board his fishing vessel during the taping of Discovery's Deadliest Catch on the F/V Cornelia Marie, as deckhands.
-His second marriage began January 22, 1992, and ended in divorce in 2006 to Teresa Harris.
+His second marriage, to Teresa Harris, began January 22, 1992, and ended in divorce in 2006.
 His hometown was Bothell, Washington.
 He enjoyed driving fast and owned both a Harley-Davidson motorcycle and a Chevrolet Corvette.
 Besides driving fast and fishing, he also enjoyed building bird feeders.

-Before his death, Harris set up a coffee company called Captain's Reserve.
-His sons are now in the process of promoting the brand and expanding the family business.
-National retail expansion began January 2011, and went global the same year.